EricssonResearch/scott-eu/simulation-ros/doc/README.md

     **Note:** Without a running roscore, V-REP cannot communicate with other components.
 In case of that, check the terminal and make sure that ROS plugin is loaded successfully.

-3. Run ROS programs
+3. Running ROS Nodes

-    All the ROS programs are stored in the ROS package.
+    All ROS programs are stored in the corresponding ROS package (e.g. turtlebot2i_navigation, turtlebot2i_safety).
 The instructions to run the programs can be found in the README.md files located in each package.

     Example to run the keyboard teleoperation:
     ```
     $ roslaunch turtlebot2i_navigation turtlebot2i_keyop.launch